faith31434/clarusway-aws-devops-workshop/devops/hands-on/terraform/terraform-01-basic-operations/README.md

   }
 }
 ```
-- Go to the `terraform-aws-example` directoy and run the commands belove.
+- Go to the `terraform-aws-example` directoy and run the commands below.

 ```bash
 terraform init